wfgoh/wien2plot/README.md

 # wien2plot
-Plot multiple bands in WIEN2k
+**Plot multiple bandstructures in WIEN2k**

-This code written in Python allows one to plot multiple bands in WIEN2k.
+This code written in Python allows one to plot multiple bandstructure in WIEN2k.

-The only input files required are the energy file, eg. case.energy(so).
+The only input files required are the energy files, eg. case.energy(so).

 **To download:** <br />
 git clone https://github.com/wfgoh/wien2plot.git